-Why should I study abroad?
+Why should I participate in education abroad?

 All language majors are required to study abroad, but anyone can benefit from the experience.
-Many study abroad programs offer beginning language instruction, meaning that you don’t have to have studied a language before going.
+Many education abroad programs offer beginning language instruction, meaning that you don’t have to have studied a language before going.

-How can I learn about studying abroad?
+Where can I learn about education abroad?

-Is studying abroad expensive?
+Is education abroad expensive?

 Will my credits transfer?